Local IT Expert Named As Official Host Of Small Business Tech Day

 —

-Karla Zehnder, owner and founder of Hodgson Consulting & Solutions, an IT services company serving small business owners in Wisconsin and Illinois, is officially a host of the first annual Small Business Tech Day happening December 15th.
+Lisa Niekamp-Urwin, President and CEO of Tomorrow’s Technology Today, an IT services company serving small business owners in Western Ohio and Eastern Indiana, is officially a host of the first annual Small Business Tech Day happening December 15th.

 This FREE online event includes celebrities like Shark Tank’s Kevin O’Leary, former FBI counter-terrorism and counterintelligence operative Eric O’Neill and best-selling author and entrepreneur extraordinaire Mike Michalowicz.